mysteriousellipsis/sigma-lang/README.md

 **this version of sigma is undergoing testing. a stable version can be found [here](https://github.com/dimini171/sigma/tree/v1)**

 ## known issues
-inline math does not work (e.g. `change count to count minus 1`)
+variables cannot contain keywords, even if the word is completely different inline math does not work (e.g. `change count to count minus 1`)
 nested logic does not work (e.g. `((1 is equal to 2) or (2 is equal to 2))`)